rvalentini/globear/globear-frontend/README.md

 * ~~Come up with a reasonable data structure for markers and contained pictures~~
 * ~~Introduce cluster markers~~
 * feature: integrate 'food-guide' functionality
-* feature: set new geo-marker on the map and upload additional pictures / content
+* feature: ~~set new geo-marker on the map~~ and upload additional pictures / content
+* feature: add delete/update functionality to geo-markers

 ## License